Hautes-Alpes

 Briançonthe citadel of stone, will be the vibrant epicenter.
 Its Fort des Têtes, aUNESCO World Heritage Site, will be transformed into an Olympic village: a crossroads of cultures, a logistical hub, a forge of energy.

-Beyond the light the Games will shed on the department, their legacy is immense.
-They will leave the Hautes-Alpes with concrete advances in terms of more fluid access and rethought mobility, particularly by rail.
-Olympism won’t just cross the mountains: it will take root there, making the Hautes-Alpes not just a theater, but the center of the world.
+Beyond the spotlight the Games have shone on the Hautes-Alpes, the legacy is immense.
+They will leave the Hautes-Alpes with tangible improvements, including smoother access and a reimagined transportation system, particularly by rail.
+The Olympic spirit will not merely pass through the mountains—it will take root there, making the Hautes-Alpes not just a stage, but the center of the world.